1. Knowledge Base

 Apply Interest? - Enable.

-Interest Rate - interest rate is based on an annual percentage rate.
-As an example, if you were to charge a 5% annual interest, you would enter 5 in this field.
+Interest Rate – the interest rate is based on an annual percentage rate.
+For example, if you were to charge a 5% annual interest, you would enter 5 in this field.
 Or, if you wanted to charge 1.5% monthly interest, you would type in 18 (because 1.5 * 12 months of the year = 18).

 Interest Type - in the case of Simple, interest will always be calculated against the principal balance amount.
 Whereas in the case of Compound, interest will be calculated against the total balance amount (including the interest).

-Payment terms – This can be modified at the Client or Matter levels and allows a period of time before interest will accrue (in addition to Grace Period).
-While default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
+Payment terms – This can be modified at the Client or Matter levels and allows time before interest will accrue (in addition to Grace Period).
+While the default language will feed into the Payment Terms Text area based on the choice made here, it can be customized.
 The Payment Terms can show on the invoice (template, Main tab).

-Payment Terms Text - will automatically pre-fill with whatever Payment Terms are selected.
+Payment Terms Text – will automatically pre-fill with whatever Payment Terms are selected.
 But this can be customized to suit your needs.
-This text box is the only place for you to notify your client what the payment terms are, so if you wish you can write ‘Please pay immediately’ despite having a payment term set up in your back office.
+This text box is the only place for you to notify your client of the payment terms, so if you wish, you can write ‘Please pay immediately’ despite having a payment term set up in your back office.

 Back-to-top